Neisseria meningitidis

 This section has been translated automatically.

 The pathogen enters the nasopharyngeal cavity by droplet infection.
 Primary adherence to epithelial cells probably occurs via pili.
-In this process, various outer membrane proteins (including Opa, Opc) play a special role.
-N. meningitis can then establish close contact with the host cell via Opa proteins.
-This interaction allows the bacteria to pass through the cell into the subepithelial tissue.
-This process occurs relatively quickly.
-Thus, the microorganisms can be detected within 24 h in the vicinity of local immune cells and vessels.
-In most cases, this nasopharyngeal infection passes unnoticed, subclinical.
+Various outer membrane proteins (e.g. Opa, Opc) play a special role in this process.
+N. meningitidis can then establish close contact with the host cell via Opa proteins.
+This interaction enables the bacteria to pass through the cell into the subepithelial tissue.
+This process takes place relatively quickly.
+The microorganisms can be detected within 24 hours in the vicinity of local immune cells and blood vessels.
+In most cases, this nasopharyngeal infection is subclinical and goes unnoticed.

-After mucosal penetration, the bacterium can penetrate the vascular barrier.
-In the vascular system, meningococci are either eliminated by an interaction of bactericidal serum antibodies, complement factors, and phagocytosing cells, or they are able to multiply explosively.
-This initiates the bacteraemic phase.
+After penetration of the mucous membrane, the bacterium can penetrate the vascular barrier.
+In the vascular system, the meningococci are either eliminated by an interaction of bactericidal serum antibodies, complement factors and phagocytizing cells, or they are able to multiply explosively.
+This initiates the bacteremic phase.

-Interaction of N. meningitidis with human endothelial cells leads to the formation of typical microcolonies, vascular injury, and in an extreme case, disseminated intravascular coagulation (Coureuil M et al.2019).
-Factors such as capsule formation or sialization of lipopolysaccharides cause , antigenically significant outer membrane proteins (e.g. Opa) to be masked.
-As a result, the bacteria are poorly recognized by the immune defense system.
+Interaction of N. meningitidis with human endothelial cells leads to the formation of typical microcolonies, vascular injury and, in an extreme case, disseminated intravascular coagulation (Coureuil M et al.2019).
+Factors such as capsule formation or the sialization of lipopolysaccharides cause antigenically significant outer membrane proteins (e.g. Opa) to be masked.
+As a result, the bacteria are poorly recognized by the immune system.
 They are able to survive and multiply.

 Occurrence